GNTC Basic Law Enforcement students make $400 donation

-Four Georgia Northwestern Technical College (GNTC) Basic Law Enforcement (BLE) graduates each donated $100 to the GNTC Foundation to assist future law enforcement students.
+Four Georgia Northwestern Technical College Basic Law Enforcement graduates each donated $100 to the GNTC Foundation to assist future law enforcement students.

 The $400 donation was made as a gift to the students’ instructor, Jim Pledger, program director and instructor of GNTC’s BLE program.
 According to graduate Zach Newman, his class wanted to honor Pledger with a gift that would help the next generation of law enforcement students.